thenexthub/Codira/docs/Diagnostics.md

 ### Diagnostic Verifier ###

-(This section is specific to the Swift compiler's diagnostic engine.)
+(This section is specific to the Codira compiler's diagnostic engine.)

-If the `-verify` frontend flag is used, the Swift compiler will check emitted diagnostics against specially formatted comments in the source.
+If the `-verify` frontend flag is used, the Codira compiler will check emitted diagnostics against specially formatted comments in the source.
 This feature is used extensively throughout the test suite to ensure diagnostics are emitted with the correct message and source location.

 `-verify` parses all ordinary source files passed as inputs to the compiler to look for expectation comments.
-If you'd like to check for diagnostics in additional files, like swiftinterfaces or even Objective-C headers, specify them with `-verify-additional-file <filename>`.
+If you'd like to check for diagnostics in additional files, like languageinterfaces or even Objective-C headers, specify them with `-verify-additional-file <filename>`.
 By default, `-verify` considers any diagnostic at `<unknown>:0` (that is, any diagnostic emitted with an invalid source location) to be unexpected; you can disable this by passing `-verify-ignore-unknown`.

 An expected diagnostic is denoted by a comment which begins with `expected-error`, `expected-warning`, `expected-note`, or `expected-remark`.
 (You can use `-verify-additional-prefix <string>` to add expectations with additional prefixes, e.g. `-verify-additional-prefix foo-` will pick up both `expected-error` and `expected-foo-error`.)
 It is followed by: